manohargumma/BabySoC-Fundamentals-Functional-Modelling/README.md

 ## ✅ Conclusion

 - An **SoC** integrates CPU, memory, peripherals, and interconnects into one chip.
 - **BabySoC** provides a **simplified, hands-on platform** to learn these concepts without overwhelming complexity.
 - **Functional modelling** ensures correctness and reliability before RTL and physical design stages.

-This journey from **concept to modelling** lays the groundwork for mastering the complete SoC design flow.